Job prospects Administrative Officer near Vancouver (BC)

 Explore current and future job prospects for Administrative officers near Vancouver (BC).
 These trends also apply to people working as an administrative officer.

-The employment outlook will be fair for Administrative officers (NOC 1221) in the Lower Mainland - Southwest region for the 2019-2021 period.
+The employment outlook will be good for Administrative officers (NOC 1221) in the Lower Mainland - Southwest region for the 2021-2023 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to a moderate number of new positions.

 - Several positions will become available due to retirements.

 - There are a moderate number of unemployed workers with recent experience in this occupation.

 Here are some key facts about Administrative officers in the Lower Mainland - Southwest region:

 - Approximately 15,870 people work in this occupation.

 - Administrative officers mainly work in the following sectors: